jsmoriss/jsm-show-comment-meta/readme.txt

 == Description ==

-**Wondering about the comment meta your theme and/or plugins might be creating?**

-**Want to find the name of a specific comment meta key?**

-**Need some help debugging your comment meta (aka custom fields)?**

-The JSM's Show Comment Metadata plugin displays all comment meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of comment editing pages.
+The JSM's Show Comment Metadata plugin displays comment meta keys and their unserialized values in a metabox at the bottom of comment editing pages.
+By default, the current user needs to have the 'manage_options' capability to view the Comment Metadata metabox, and the 'manage_options' capability to delete individual meta keys.
+The default 'manage_options' capability can be modified using the 'jsmscm_show_metabox_capability' and 'jsmscm_delete_meta_capability' filters.

 There are no plugin settings - simply *install* and *activate* the plugin.